damiensgit/gobius/QUICKSTART.md

      ```bash
      ipfs daemon
      ```
+     **Identifying the API Address**: When the daemon starts, look for lines in the output similar to:
+     `RPCS API server listening on /ip4/127.0.0.1/tcp/5001`
+     This tells you the address the daemon is using.
+The default `/ip4/127.0.0.1/tcp/5001` is what you'll typically use in `config.json` if running IPFS locally.
    - **Firewall**: If running IPFS on the same machine as Gobius, typically no extra firewall rules are needed for Gobius to connect to IPFS.
 IPFS itself requires port 4001 (TCP/UDP) open for external peering, but the local connection from Gobius uses port 5001.
    - **Advanced Setup**: If you choose to run IPFS on a separate server, you must configure your firewalls to allow Gobius to connect to the IPFS daemon's API port (usually 5001 TCP) on the remote server.
 You will also need to update the `ipfs.http_client.url` in your `config.json` accordingly (e.g., `/ip4/<remote-ipfs-ip>/tcp/5001`).